Jarid Arraes: Early life

+Career

 Beginning of literary career: 2011–2015

 In 2011, at the age of 20, Arraes began to publish her works on the blog Mulher Dialética.
 Soon she began to collaborate with blogs like Blogueiras feministas and Blogueiras Negras.
 Two years later, she became a columnist for Revista Fórum, where she wrote the blog Questão de Gênero until February 2016.
-At Revista Fórum, she also worked as a journalist and wrote materials about issues related to human rights, such as feminism, anti-racism movements, LGBT rights, among others.
+At Revista Fórum, she also worked as a journalist and wrote materials about issues related to human rights, such as feminism, anti-racism movements, LGBTQ rights, among others.

 Arraes lived in Juazeiro do Norte until 2014, and in that year participated in collectives around the region such as Pretas Simoa (Grupo de Mulheres Negras do Cariri) and FEMICA (Feministas do Cariri), which she helped establish.
 In 2014, she moved to São Paulo, where she came to be part of the NGO Casa de Lua until it closed.
 In 2015, she created the free project Clube da Escrita Para Mulheres, creating periodic meetings with the objective of encouraging women who write or who want to start writing.
 In 2017, the club became a larger collective of members and writers.

 In July 2015, Arraes published As Lendas de Dandara, her first prose book that in one edition had illustrations by Aline Valek.
 In less than a year, the book was completely sold out and it was republished in December 2016 by Editora de Cultura.
 The book was born out of the necessity to reclaim the story of Dandara dos Palmares, known as the wife of Zumbi dos Palmares, and had the potential to mix legend and fantasy with the history of the quilombola struggle against slavery in Brazil.
 She has also made kids' books in the cordel style, such as "A menina que não queria ser princesa", "A bailarina gorda", and "Os cachinhos encantados da princesa".

 In June of that year, Arraes launched the cordel collection and book Heroínas Negras Brasileiras em 15 cordéis with Pólen Livros, with biographies written in cordel style and features prominent Black Brazilian women such as Antonieta de Barros, Aqualtune, Carolina Maria de Jesus, Dandara dos Palmares, Esperança Garcia, Eva Maria Bonsucesso, Laudelina de Campos Melo, Luísa Mahin, Maria Filipa de Oliveira, Maria Firmina dos Reis, Mariana Crioula, Na Agontimé, Tereza de Benguela, Tia Ciata, and Zacimba Gaba.
 The book is in its third edition being published by Companhia das Letras.
 She hosted several book launch events in São Paulo and Rio de Janeiro.
 The book posted record sales and completely sold out copies.